How To Buy New

 having national media attention, but that doesn't mean you should let your

-guard down.
 Second, Don't believe everything a carpet salesperson tells you.
 No

 matter what questions you might ask, they might just tell you what you want to